rusek/across/doc/api.rst

         Timeout for communication operations: sending/receiving data, connecting to a remote host, etc. The default value tries to keep a balance between detecting broken connections fast and avoiding false positives.
         Currently, it's one minute.

+    .. attribute:: accept_exported_modules

+        Boolean value indicating whether modules from a remote connection site can be imported into the current process (see :meth:`Connection.export`).
+Defaults to :obj:`False`.

     .. method:: copy(**options)